cjxgm/lanos/README.md

 single process with multi-threads, etc.
 All the applications must (yet) be hard-coded into the kernel.

 Lanos is a toy for hackers.
-Iy can be used for bootable demoscene.
+It can be used for bootable demoscene.

 Have a Try
 ------------------------------------------------------------